ifis-tu-bs/pyKE/README.md

-# ifisKE
+# pyKE

-An Open-source Framework for Knowledge Embedding forked from [github.org/thunlp/OpenKE](http://github.org/thunlp/OpenKE).
+An Open-source library for Knowledge Embedding forked from [github.org/thunlp/OpenKE](http://github.org/thunlp/OpenKE).
 The original API changed drastically to look more intuitively on a python notebook.